websiddu/blog.websiddu.com/_posts/2016-12-20-questions-i-want-answers-for.md

 * Why is female clothing different from male clothing?
 Why is it not equal?
 * Is 0 lower than 1?
 Why so?
 * Why don’t people walk backward?
-* Why is all human beings blood is red?
+* Why is human beings blood red in color?
 At Least for people who don’t have color blindness.
-* What makes me who I’m am?
 * Is there something called love?
 What is the real definition of love?

 There are many other questions that I would love to know the answers, I will keep updating my questions.
 I hope someday I will find answers to at-least some of my questions.